Tortures of the

 * It covers both sides thoroughly and, I hope, with a minimum of repetition (and includes links to further reference).

 * I have added my two cents here and there in red.
 It is chronological with dates noted.
-I originally saved it to a very large (260 page) Word.doc which I have converted to 11 pages of web site weighing between 30 and 130 or so kbs each.Nothing can possibly be conceived in the world, or even out of it, which can be called good, without qualification, except a good will.
+I originally saved it to a very large (260 page) Word.doc which I have converted to 11 pages of web site weighing between 30 and 130 or so kbs each.Nothing can possibly be conceived in the world, or even out of it,

 IMMANUEL KANT